CodeURJC-DAW-2020-21/webapp1/README.md

 It is a Social Network where you can find players of your same level to play with.
 Create tournaments with your friends and compete with them in a friendly way.

 # ENTITIES
--Player user:
+- Player user:
--Anonymous user:
+- Anonymous user:
--Admin user:
+- Admin user:
 -Company user:

--Tournaments:
+- Tournaments:
--Matches:
+- Matches:
--Padel Doubles:
+- Padel Doubles:

 # SCREENS
 - Main Screen (Inicio)